the Latest Album

 Finite Space

-The new Alias Zone album uses the well-known electronic genres of Space Music and Berlin School as its jumping-off point, and extends them with touches of jazz, classical, and world musics – all serving Chris’ melodic, cinematic approach to aural storytelling.
+The latest Alias Zone album uses the well-known electronic genres of Space Music and Berlin School as its jumping-off point, and extends them with touches of jazz, classical, and world musics – all serving Chris’ melodic, cinematic approach to aural storytelling.
 His unique, interactive approach to sequencing brings very human melodic phrasing to music otherwise created by machines.
 Complex pads, languid leads, haunting choirs, deep basses, field recordings, and acoustic percussion add layers of detail and texture.
 The intoxicating results definitely rewards multiple listens.
 Longtime collaborator Richard Bugg lends his hyperacoustic flute to the epic closing track, Nightfall: Kyiv.

 Steve Sheppard of One World Music Radio says: “…albums of this ilk do not come around that often.
 Finite Space is a total masterpiece of a release.
 This has to be the finest for me this year, with ease.
 I defy anyone to press play on this album and not be totally immersed by the experience that follows.”